West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 the UHF portion of the band, so that is the correct type of antenna to choose.
 The older types of UHF antennas that were designed for channels 70 to 83 do not work well on channels 14 through 60, which is the portion of the band we are interested in receiving.
-The \"bowtie\" type antenna is a favorite and performs very well on UHF channels.
+The "bowtie" type antenna is a favorite and performs very well on UHF channels.
 There are other types that work quite well also.

 **Examples of Outdoor UHF Antennas**\
 ![Log Periodic Antenna](http://www.westlanetv.org/gfx/antenna2.png)
 ![Bowtie Antenna](http://www.westlanetv.org/gfx/antenna1a.png)\
-[Bowtie antennas should be aimed with the \"bowties\" facing the translator tower.]{.txtsm}
+[Bowtie antennas should be aimed with the "bowties" facing the translator tower.]{.txtsm}

-Install your antenna \"in the clear\" above trees, buildings, or other obstructions (if possible).
+Install your antenna "in the clear" above trees, buildings, or other obstructions (if possible).
 Be sure it is in a safe area, away from any and all power lines.
-If this results in a down-lead (the wire from the antenna to the TV set) that is over about 50 feet long, consider installing a UHF preamplifier or \"booster\".
+If this results in a down-lead (the wire from the antenna to the TV set) that is over about 50 feet long, consider installing a UHF preamplifier or "booster".
 With a good preamp you can use enough down-lead cable to position your antenna at the most ideal location.